 In such cases, you might want to look for options such as the cPanel to cPanel WordPress migrations.

 The WordPress migration cPanel to cPanel process consists of two major steps – i) file migration and ii) database migration.

-Let's look at both of the steps in details along with typical cPanel screenshots to guide you with the migration.
+Let’s look at both of the steps in detail along with typical cPanel screenshots to guide you with the migration.